neptunelabs/fsi-viewer-samples/samples/modal/README.md

     </div>
   </div>
 ```
-The modal-body also contains the basic FSI Viewer tag.
+The modal body also contains the basic FSI Viewer tag.
-The next section shows how you extract the viewer tag from FSI Server.
+The next section shows how to extract the Viewer tag from FSI Server.

 # Use zoom on the website

-While having an image selected, you can see all possible publishing ways for the specific item by visting the Publish To Web tab.
+With an image selected, you can see all the possible publishing options for that particular item by going to the Publish To Web tab.
-For this example, select the preset *FSI Viewer - white skin* in the section *Zoom & Pan*:
+For this example, select the *FSI Viewer - White Skin* preset in the *Zoom & Pan* section:

 ![Config Image](readme-modal-1.png)